w3c/wai-curricula/content/designer/visual-design.md

 * design layouts with target sizes that adapt to different screen sizes,  screen configurations, and style sheets
 * design layouts to support user customization of line height, as well as spacing between paragraphs, words, and letters
 * design meaningful focus orders that adapt to different viewports, screen sizes, and multiple breakpoints
+* evaluate the use of too many design elements, in particular interactive widgets, images, and moving content) on a page, and select elements that avoid potential distraction and cognitive overload

 #### Teaching Ideas for Topic